ZhaoyangLi-1/zhaoyangli-1.github.io/_pages/about.md

 My research focuses on developing embodied agents that can perceive, reason, and act in the physical world.
 I work at the intersection of **multimodal learning**, **robot learning**, and **preference alignment**.
 Broadly, I am interested in:

 - **Vision–Language Models:** Enhancing the robustness of large vision–language models, with a focus on improving their physical grounding in real-world environments and their applications in healthcare.
-- **Efficient Control and Planning:** developing effective policies through imitation learning, reinforcement learning, and diffusion-based generative methods.
+- **Efficient Control and Planning:** Developing effective policies through imitation learning, reinforcement learning, and diffusion-based generative methods.
-- **Human-centered Alignment:** grounding agents’ behaviors in human intentions using feedback, pairwise preferences, and other weak supervision.
+- **Human-centered Alignment:** Grounding agents’ behaviors in human intentions using feedback, pairwise preferences, and other weak supervision.

 Ultimately, my goal is to build interpretable, reliable, and safe embodied agents that generalize beyond curated demonstrations and operate effectively in open-world environments.